Types

 The big advantage of destructuring over indexing is that you cannot forget to

 account for all fields.
-If someone adds another field to tup
+If someone adds another field to tup, you will get a

 compilation error saying that field also needs to be taken into account.

-Structs can also be destructured, and like instantiation it can be done with both positional and named arguments
+Structs can also be destructured, and like instantiation it can be done with both positional and named arguments:

 let IntAndBool(x, y) = instance;